 Chione L. Flegal, PolicyLink

-Chione Flegal, Director of PolicyLink, works to ensure that infrastructure policy promotes social, economic, and environmental equity.
-She leads PolicyLink efforts to address infrastructure disparities in low-income unincorporated communities in California’s San Joaquin Valley and to promote equitable solutions to climate change.
-Prior to joining PolicyLink, Chione managed Latino Issues Forum’s Sustainable Development program and directed the organization’s environmental health and justice work.
-Chione advises the California Air Resources Board on the implementation of climate policy by serving on the AB 32 Environmental Justice Advisory Committee.
+Chione Flegal, director of PolicyLink, works to ensure that infrastructure policy promotes social, economic, and environmental equity.
+She leads PolicyLink's efforts to address infrastructure disparities in low-income unincorporated communities in California’s San Joaquin Valley and to promote equitable solutions to climate change.
+Prior to joining PolicyLink, Chione managed Latino Issues Forum’s Sustainable Development program.
+Chione advises the California Air Resources Board on climate policy implementation by serving on the AB 32 Environmental Justice Advisory Committee.
 She holds a Master’s in City Planning and a B.S. in Environmental Science, Policy, and Management from the University of California, Berkeley.

 Veronica Garibay, Leadership Counsel for Justice and Accountability

 Veronica Garibay is the co-founder and co-director of LCJA.
 She immigrated from Michoacan, Mexico at a young age, along with her parents and four siblings, to the City of Parlier in Fresno County.
 Veronica grew up in this small farmworker town and graduated from Parlier Unified District Schools.
 As a first-generation college student, Veronica attended the University of California, Santa Barbara, where she earned a B.A. in Psychology and Law and Society.
 Upon graduation, Veronica joined the California Rural Legal Assistance, Inc.’s Community Equity Initiative as the program’s first Community Worker.
 Veronica holds a Master’s of Public Administration from Fresno State.